 The school evaluates Exam Access Arrangements for medical requirements individually, taking the circumstances of each case into consideration.
-To qualify for access arrangements, a pupil must have a valid Form 9 report completed by the School's Specialist Assessor and SENDCo.
+To qualify for access arrangements, a pupil must have a valid Form 9 report completed by the SENDCo.

 Pastoral Concerns

 If, at any stage in the year, any members of the pastoral, residential or other staff have concerns about individual pupils, they will inform the Head of House who will take appropriate action.
 Residential staff provide termly updates to the SENDCo on any relevant information from boarding relating to supporting pupils with special educational needs.